 - What plans are in place to deal with the risks?

 When writing a business case make sure this is included as it explains how risk and opportunity are managed.

 The project approach describes how the project is tackled.
 That is, the way in which work is done to deliver the project.

 For instance, a project with much of the work contracted out is likely to take a different approach to a project that develops an in-house solution.

-The section describes how a project is to be financed and whether a decision buy, lease or outsource should be taken by the organisation before purchasing.
+This section describes how a project is to be financed and whether a decision to buy, lease, or outsource should be taken by the organisation before purchasing.

 Moreover, the purchasing strategy should describe the purchasing process used.
-A formal procurement process may save time, money and reduce project risk.
+A formal procurement process may save time and money and reduce project risk.

 4. The Project Organisation

 The last section of the business case template is of most interest to the project manager, project team, and managers responsible for delivering work to the project.